 Performance: The Los Alamos County Eco Station handles all waste and recycling functions for the community of Los Alamos and captures the majority of routine and non-routine solid waste and recycling from Los Alamos National Laboratory.
 In 2012 Los Alamos County recycled 17% of all municipal solid waste received.
 Since 2012 the County has taken action to increase recycling and waste diversion.
 In 2014 the County expanded the mixed recycle program to include plastics #1 through plastic #7, instead of only plastics #1 and #2.
 In 2014, the recycle rate was reported to NMED as 21%.
+In 2016 the recycle rate increased to 23%, a 2% increase over 2014.
 The expansion of the mixed recycle program is expected to have a significant impact as now there are more opportunities to recycle plastic products.
 The County recycle rate is still significantly below the national average recycling rate of 33%.